 2. Change the World

 Ask students which event in the last 18 years changed the world the most.
-You should communicate that it doesn’t just have to be the most momentous or dramatic event (like 9/11), though it could be.
+You should communicate that it doesn’t just have to be the most momentous or dramatic event, though it could be.
 Students should explain why they think their chosen event changed the world the most.

 3. What Were They Thinking?

 It’s easy to form opinions about history when all is said and done, but while events are happening, they’re more difficult to understand and form opinions about.
 Have students choose an event from “The Last 18 years in Rap” and find out how people felt about it while it was happening by reading editorials and op-eds from the time.
 Have views changed since the event?
 What do we know now that people couldn’t have known then?

 Think 18 years into the future.
 For you graduates, you’ll be about 36.
 Pretend that you are writing “The Last 18 Years in Rap” in 2032, and think about which events might have happened.
 Did humans walk on Mars?
 Did we find peace in the Middle East?
 Who was elected president?
 You could either write it out as a list or in rap form.

 Ask students to pretend that they are writing the chapter in a textbook for the last 18 years.
 (In fact, for many of you, your textbooks might not include much information about the last 18 years.)
 Students should figure out how they would organize the chapter.
 How would they divide it?
 What are common themes?
 What are the most important events?
 For an extended project, students could even write this as a short chapter or outline.

 Did you enjoy “The Last 18 Years in Rap”?
 Well we usually do this weekly.
 You can get the top news each Friday with The Week in Rap.
 Start your free trial now.